Overview

 Consult a Doctor

 Don’t let period constipation keep you guessing.
 If it lasts over three days or disrupts your daily life, consult a doctor for guidance.
 Watch out for alarming signs like painful periods, blood in your stool, low back pain, heavy bleeding, throbbing pelvic and leg pain, persistent digestive issues, or nausea and vomiting during your period.
-These symptoms might point to something more serious, like IBS or endometriosis.
+These symptoms may indicate a more serious condition; for example, you may need treatment for IBS or endometriosis in some instances.
 Seeking medical attention ensures a thorough evaluation, proper care, and peace of mind.
 Remember, it’s better to be safe than sorry about your health.

-Consult a doctor now if you are experiencing PMS constipation.
+Consult an online doctor now if you are experiencing PMS constipation.

 FAQs